-Red foods for better health explains the need for many colours in our diets; and the role they have in promoting wellness and preventing disease.
+Red foods for better health explains the need for many coloured veggies and fruits in our diets; and the role they play in promoting wellness and helping to prevent disease.

-Good morning and welcome to day 3; why we should be enjoying red-coloured foods on a regular basis.
+Good morning and welcome to day 3; why we should be enjoying red foods on a regular basis.

 People often tell me they just do not have the hours to choose, prepare and cook whole meals; fast food is a great way to create space in their lives for other more important things.